One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Atari Experiment Details

 The correlations observed in our experiments reveal a critical failure mode in standard multitask architectures.
-The model, struggling to reconcile conflicting task demands, forces its feature space to degenerate into a low-dimensional, "one-size-fits-all" subspace, which is suboptimal for any individual task.
-This is the mechanism of \textit{representational collapse}, quantitatively diagnosed by a \textit{low effective rank}.
+These models face inherent difficulties in reconciling conflicting task demands, leading to severe gradient conflict.
+We hypothesize that as gradients from distinct tasks interfere destructively, the magnitude of the aggregated update signal diminishes—a phenomenon we term \textit{Gradient Norm Collapse}.
+This hypothesis is supported by the experimental analysis in \citet{ma2025network}, which demonstrates that dense connectivity inherently induces such destructive interference, thereby impeding the model's ability to track non-stationary data distributions.
+Consequently, the feature space degenerates into a low-dimensional, task-agnostic subspace, which is suboptimal for specialized tasks.
+This is the mechanism of \textit{representational collapse}, quantitatively diagnosed by the low effective rank shown in \autoref{fig:appendix_design_space_eff_rank_en}.

 This contraction of the feature space renders many neurons redundant, leading to a \textit{rising dormant neuron ratio}.
-To compensate for this impoverished representational capacity, the model is forced to scale the magnitude of the few remaining active features, causing an \textit{inflation of the latent norm}.
-Ultimately, this collapsed representation lacks the capacity to model task diversity, resulting in poor \textit{performance}.
+Specifically, when weights fail to adapt to shifting input patterns, neuronal pre-activations may systematically drift into negative regions.
+Once a neuron becomes inactive, its gradient vanishes, effectively freezing the associated weights and resulting in irreversible \textit{Plasticity Loss} \citep{sokar2023dormant}.
+To compensate for this impoverished representational capacity, normalization layers (e.g., LayerNorm) amplify the magnitude of the few remaining active features, causing an \textit{inflation of the latent norm}.
+Ultimately, this collapsed representation lacks the capacity to model task diversity, resulting in suboptimal performance.

-In contrast, ScaleZero's MoE architecture is designed to mitigate this exact problem.
-By routing tasks to specialized expert sub-networks, it preserves distinct representational subspaces.
-As shown in \autoref{fig:appendix_design_space_plasticity_en}, the MoE architecture effectively maintains neuron activity (low dormant ratio) and stabilizes representation magnitudes (controlled latent norm), thereby preventing representational collapse and enabling superior multitask performance.
+In contrast, ScaleZero's MoE architecture is designed to mitigate this issue.
+By routing tasks to specialized expert sub-networks, it enforces dynamic sparsity.
+This design is consistent with the findings of \citet{ma2025network}, which suggest that network sparsity is crucial for unlocking the scaling potential of deep reinforcement learning.
+By reducing the interference highlighted in their work, our MoE design theoretically lowers the upper bound of gradient conflict.
+This preserves distinct representational subspaces.
+As shown in \autoref{fig:appendix_design_space_plasticity}, the MoE architecture effectively maintains neuron activity (low dormant ratio) and stabilizes representation magnitudes (controlled latent norm), thereby preventing representational collapse and enabling superior multitask performance.